ALL Metrics

 Sample size

-The researcher is anticipating enrolling 15 to 30 participants.
-The saturation point will determine the final number of participants, ensuring that the diversity and depth of understanding of participants are adequately captured.
+The researcher anticipates enrolling 15 to 30 participants, stopping when saturation is reached, and no new themes emerge.
+As suggested by Guest et al. (2006).
+The data saturation point will determine the final number of participants, ensuring that the diversity and depth of participants’ understanding are adequately captured.

 Interview guide